bcgov/ols-geocoder/geocoder-comparison.md

 3. For each sample civic address and for each geocoder, do the following:
 4. Select the tab of the appropriate geocoder (e.g., Bing ESRI, Google, Here).
 5. Geocode the civic address and assess the quality of the response using the following criteria:
-a.
-No match - no address returned; no match also means no street, civic number, etc
+    5. No match - no address returned; no match also means no street, civic number, etc
-b.
-No street - no address returned or address returned had no street
+    5. No street - no address returned or address returned had no street
-c.
-No civic number - no address returned or address returned had no civic number
+    5. No civic number - no address returned or address returned had no civic number
-d.
-Wrong civic number
+    5. Wrong civic number
-e.
-Full match
+    5. Full match
-f.
-Wrong street
+    5. Wrong street
-g.
-Wrong locality
+    5. Wrong locality
-h.
-No locality - no address returned or address returned had no locality Ignore any additional administration areas such as regional district or community.
+    5. No locality - no address returned or address returned had no locality

+Ignore any additional administration areas such as regional district or community.